An assessment of racial disparities in pretrial decision-making using misclassification models: Introduction

 The evidence as to whether or not risk assessments achieve the desired policy goals is mixed, in part because the body of empirical research documenting their impacts is still relatively small \citep{copp2022pretrial}.
 Theoretical work comparing pretrial risk assessment predictions to judicial decisions suggests that pretrial risk assessments may lead to reductions in crime, decreased jail populations, and greater racial equity \citep{kleinberg2018human}.
+Even among subgroups of defendants, pretrial risk assessment tools have been shown to effectively predict subsequent recidivism \citep{cohen2018predicting}.
 However, as many have pointed out \citep{cadigan2011implementing, stevenson2018assessing, stevenson2022algorithmic, copp2022pretrial}, judges—not risk instruments—make pretrial decisions, and understanding the effects of pretrial risk assessments in terms of jail populations, racial disparities, and criminal activity requires empirical study.
 The results of multiple quasi-experimental studies suggest that pretrial risk assessments do not fulfill their potential.
 In some cases, the initial reductions in pretrial detention diminish after only a few months \citep{sloan2023effect}, and in others they do not appear at all \citep{copp2022pretrial, stevenson2022algorithmic, stevenson2018assessing, imai2023experimental}.
 Furthermore, pretrial risk assessments may actually drive racial inequality in the criminal legal system \citep{copp2022pretrial}, perhaps because when judges override risk tool recommendations, their decisions more often favor white defendants while punishing Black and Latinx defendants \citep{copp2022pretrial, bahl2023algorithms}.
 These results align with growing evidence that risk assessments are primarily beneficial to white and more affluent defendants and can have the opposite effect, intensifying harm, to Black and indigent defendants \citep{skeem2020impact, marlowe2020employing}.
 Although it remains relatively small, the body of research about pretrial risk assessments has grown exponentially since ProPublica's report on a particular pretrial risk assessment known as the Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) \citep{angwin2016Propublica}.
 The report revealed that COMPAS was far more likely to erroneously predict that Black defendants would experience pretrial failure relative to white defendants and led to a number of analyses about algorithmic fairness in the criminal legal system \citep[e.g.,] [] {mitchell2021algorithmic, corbett2017algorithmic, coston2021characterizing, berk2021fairness}.

 Our goal is to investigate the accuracy of both pretrial risk assessments and judicial decisions in predicting defendant risk of reoffense or failure to appear (FTA) for trial.
 To accomplish this goal, we view pretrial assessments and judicial decisions as noisy observed proxies for a true outcome of interest: pretrial failure.
 Our proposed modeling strategy allows us to investigate the association between pretrial failure and risk factors, while simultaneously estimating misclassification rates of pretrial risk assessments and of judicial decisions as a function of defendant race.